Is there a registration deadline?

 How often do I have to log my trips?

-Be sure to log your trips early and often to be eligible for prizes.
+Be sure to log your trips regularly to be entered into the weekly draws each Tuesday at 10 am.
 Trips can be logged daily, or at the end of week.
 If you happened to forget to log your trips, you can always back-log your trips.

 Does trip distance matter?